inkline/inkline.io/content/docs/components/navbar.md

 ::

 ### Color Variants
 Inkline includes two predefined navbar styles.
-You can set the style of a `<i-navbar>` using the `variant` property, which can have a value of `light` or `dark`.
+You can set the style of a `<INavbar>` using the `variant` property, which can have a value of `light` or `dark`.
 By default, modals use the `light` variant.

 ::ContentTabs
 #preview